 Ancient Egypt was known for revering cats as early as 2800 BC.
 Many households owned at least one, and they were seen as symbols of good luck.
 The goddess Bastet, known as a guardian against disease and malevolent spirits, was said to present herself in the body of a female, but with the head of a black cat.

 The Roman poet Ovid took inspiration from Bastet in a poem published in 1 AD.
 It tells the story of the goddess Diana, who fled Egypt to hide from Typhon.
-To fool the creature, and in honor of Bastet, assumed the appearance of a cat.
+To fool the creature, and in honor of Bastet, they assumed the appearance of a cat.
 This poem is believed by some to have influenced Theodosius I in 375 AD, when he outlawed all pagan religions, including those devout to Bastet.

 Folklore from the Middle Ages tells a different story.
 It says a man and his son came across a black cat and began tossing rocks at it.
 Injured, it ran to a woman’s house.
 She was suspected by many of being a witch, and their suspicions grew when she appeared limping and bruised the next day.
 This led many to infer the cat disguised itself as the woman.